Kruger Park Travel

 Guest Houses

-These are 2 large luxury units in positioned in prime spots.
+These are 2 large luxury units positioned in prime spots.
 Both have multiple bedrooms and bathrooms.
 Some have showers and other baths only.
 They come with fully equipped kitchens that include microwave ovens.
-There is a living area and TV with limited DSTV channels.
+There is a living area and a TV with limited DSTV channels.

 The Pierre Joubert Guesthouse sleeps 16, in 4 bedrooms.
 All the rooms have 2 single beds plus 2 bench beds in each room.

-The camp also has wheelchair friendly accommodation with roll-in shower and adequate space in the bathroom for wheelchair manoeuvring.
+The camp also has wheelchair friendly accommodation with a roll-in shower and adequate space in the bathroom for wheelchair manoeuvring.

-All accommodation comes with linen, towels and braai facilities.
+All accommodation comes with linen, towels, and braai facilities.

 Facilities